1846 Chicago mayoral election

 In the Chicago mayoral election of 1846, Whig nominee John P. Chapin defeated Democratic nominee Charles Follansbee and Liberty nominee Philo Carpenter by a landslide 22 point margin.

 Campaign

 Follansbee, a former Chicago alderman from the 1st ward, failed to garner the support of Irish Democrats, an important constituency for the Democratic Party in Chicago.
 These voters rejected him because he was a champion of the "Native American Act", which would require a period of 21 years of residency before any immigrant could become a naturalized citizen.

-Chapin was also a former alderman from the 1st ward.
+Chapin was the first Whig since 1839 to hold the mayoral office.
+Prior to this he had had been elected as an alderman from the 1st ward in 1844.